 - Special instrumentation/gauge package

 These big and (I think) handsome coupes show up occasionally in the Hemmings Motor News classifieds and on eBay Motors, though Hagerty’s valuation tools do not track Caprice Classic values past 1975.
-As I write this in August 2017, there’s a Light Brown Metallic/Medium Brown Metallic two-tone 1985 coupe with Saddle velour seats and 60,000 miles for sale on eBay Motors with a starting bid of $8,500.
+When I updated this blog entry in August 2017, there was a Light Brown Metallic/Medium Brown Metallic two-tone 1985 coupe with saddle velour seats and 60,000 miles for sale on eBay Motors with a starting bid of $8,500.
 Make mine Silver Metallic, please, though I’m tempted by the Black/Medium Gray Metallic two-tone.

 Another Caprice that I’ve written about is the 1985 Caprice Classic station wagon.